ZheikoN/hangman_game/README.md

     3. On Heroku, initial encrypted word does not seem to be displaying spaces between characters, resulting in unclear word guess
         - fixed by adding spaces between letters
     4. Some lines are too long
+        - fixed indentation and line breaks as per PEP8

 ## No other known bugs